sindresorhus/electron-util/readme.md

 A timestamp (`Date.now()`) of when your app launched.

+### isFirstAppLaunch()

+Returns a `boolean` of whether it's the first time your app is launched.

+It works by writing a file to `app.getPath('userData')` if it doesn't exist and checks that.
+That means it will return true the first time you add this check to your app.

 ## Node.js API

 This is for non-Electron code that might be included in an Electron app.
 For example, if you want to add special support for Electron in a vanilla Node.js module.